Digging Out of Conflict: Can Artisanal Mining Support Peacebuilding?

 At the same time, a lot more support can go to national governments to build up domestic legislation and management strategies for ASM and—crucially—to also support enforcement of any national and international laws that are being applied within a country’s borders.
 Because that’s often just not there.

-This column was originally published by the International Institute for Sustainable Development (IISD) and was written in collaboration with Christian Ledwell.
-Alec Crawford is a senior researcher with IGF and leads the Resilience Program’s work on environment, conflict and peacebuilding at IISD.
+This column was originally published by the International Institute for Sustainable Development (IISD) and was written in collaboration with Christian Ledwell, Program Manager, and Alec Crawford, Senior Researcher with IGF and lead for the Resilience Program’s work on environment, conflict and peacebuilding at IISD.